kpumuk/meta-tags/README.md

 ### App Links

-App Links is an open cross platform solution for deep linking to content in your mobile app.
-Here's an example for iOS app integration:
+App Links is an open cross-platform solution for deep linking to content in your mobile app.
+Here's an example of iOS app integration:

 ```ruby
 set_meta_tags al: {